isomerpages/tp-athleteservices/index.md

           description: Find out more about the men and women behind the scene.
           url: /aboutus
         - title: Projects
-          description: "Join us to discover what may affect your sports performance.
-Read about some of  our upcoming and completed projects we have done. "
+          description: Join us to discover what may affect your sports performance.
+Read about some of our upcoming and completed projects we have done.
           url: /projects/upcoming
         - title: Testing and Services
           description: Explore the range of testing and services we do to support athletes' sporting performance.
           url: /testing-and-services
         - title: Resources
-          description: Learn more about various topics of Sport Science here
+          description: Learn more about various topics of Sport Science.
           url: /workshops
 ---